MESAHub/mesa/docs/source/developing/test_suite.rst

 file that MESA reads as its primary inlist.

 A good test should be able to regenerate its starting model.
-When then environment variable ``MESA_RUN_OPTIONAL`` is set, test cases should regenerate their initial model.
 The ``rn`` script should look something like

 .. literalinclude:: ../../../star/test_suite/test_case_template/rn
    :language: bash

+When the environment variable ``MESA_SKIP_OPTIONAL`` is set, some parts of the test run may be skipped by copying standard versions of saved models (which must be included in the test case).

 It is essential to make use of ``test_suite_helpers`` as this ensures that important information is produced in a TestHub-friendly format.